Consumption Partial Insurance in the Presence of Tail Income Risk: Introduction

-First, permanent and transitory shocks to disposable household income are negatively skewed, with skewness coefficients at $-0.95$ and $-1.31$ respectively, and highly leptokurtic, with kurtosis coefficients at $44.39$ and $49.23$ respectively.
-Left skewness implies that a negative shock is typically more unsettling, more hurtful than a positive shock, because it is further away from the zero mean.
+First, permanent and transitory shocks to disposable household income are negatively skewed, with skewness coefficients at $-0.83$ and $-1.43$, respectively, and highly leptokurtic, with kurtosis coefficients at $44.39$ and $49.23$, respectively.
+Left skewness implies that a negative shock is typically more unsettling than a positive shock, because it is farther away from the zero mean.
 Excess kurtosis implies that more shocks are concentrated either in the middle of the distribution or far out in the tails, relative to the shoulders.
-Taken together, large left skewness and excess kurtosis suggest that the realizations of income shocks tend to be either close to their zero mean or far out in the left tail; that is, income shocks for most households are either small/average or quite bad.
+Taken together, large left skewness and kurtosis suggest that for most households the realizations of income shocks tend to be either small (i.e., close to the zero mean) or far out in the left tail.
+However, these features vary by age and by the household's position in the income distribution.

-Second, in replicating BPP over the recent years, we find full insurance to transitory shocks and a very small pass-through rate of permanent shocks at 0.15 versus 0.64 in BPP.
+Second, in estimating BPP using the updated PSID in recent years, we find full insurance to transitory shocks and a small pass-through of permanent shocks at 0.15 versus 0.64 in BPP.
 A 10\% permanent income cut thus reduces consumption by only 1.5\%, vis-\`a-vis 6.4\% in BPP.
-In other words, we find much larger partial insurance to permanent shocks than originally found in BPP.\footnote{Using the recent PSID and an alternative model, \citet{Arellano_Blundell_Bonhomme_Light2021} find a similarly low pass-through rate of permanent shocks, precisely as we do.} We attribute one third of the difference from BPP to the consumption imputation from the CEX that BPP use.
-The imputation brings in large amounts of measurement error, inflating the covariance between contemporary income and consumption growth.
-Another third of the difference arises because the modern PSID provides data biennially (versus annually previously), which tends to mute higher frequency shocks and their transmission into consumption.
+In other words, we find much larger partial insurance to permanent shocks in recent years than originally found in 1980--1992.\footnote{Using recent PSID data but a different method, ABB and \citet{Arellano_Blundell_Bonhomme_Light2021} find a similarly low pass-through of persistent shocks.
+We discuss this further when we present our empirical results.} We attribute about a third of the gap from BPP to the consumption imputation from the CEX that BPP use.
+The imputation brings in large amounts of measurement error, inflating the covariance between income and consumption growth.
+Another third of the gap arises because the modern PSID provides data biennially, versus annually previously, which tends to mute the transmission of higher frequency shocks.
 The last third reflects the different calendar times.